Nena von Schlebrügge: Modeling

 In 1955, at the age of 14, Nena was discovered by Vogue photographer Norman Parkinson when he was on a tour in Stockholm, Sweden.
 In 1957, Nena moved to London, United Kingdom, to pursue a career in high-fashion modeling.
 She found immediate success and was invited to come to New York City by Eileen Ford of the Ford Modeling Agency to continue her modelling career.

 In the snow storm of March 1958, at the age of 17, she arrived in New York City on the Queen Mary.
 In New York City, she continued her career as a top model, working at Vogue and Harper's Bazaar.
 She was photographed by many fashion photographers, including Gleb Derujinsky.

 Acting

-In 1967, she had a part in the Edie Sedgwick film Ciao!
-Manhattan.
-The film took four years to make; and drastic changes from the original story were made, causing the filmmakers to remove many scenes, including Nena's, shot in 1967.
-These deleted scenes can be found on the DVD version.
+She was cast in the 1967 Edie Sedgwick film Ciao!
+Manhattan, although her scenes were not included in the released version; her footage appears as deleted material on some home video editions.